raspberrypilearning/astro-pi-mission-zero/en/step_8.md

 ![Validation](images/validation.png)

-1. Take a humidity reading.
+1. Take a light reading.
 1. Light up the LEDs.
 1. Ensure your code runs all the way to the end without any errors occurring.
 You should not include any `while True` loops in your code as this will keep you code running and prevent it from finishing.